 Many websites track hashrate for crypto that we offer, such as BitInfoCharts.

-A 51% attack is when malicious attackers attempt to take over a cryptocurrency’s network by gaining control of more than half—aka 51%—of a network’s mining hashrate.
+A 51% attack is when malicious attackers attempt to take over a crypto network by gaining control of more than half (51%) of a network’s mining hashrate.
 If attackers gain control of a network, they can falsify new transactions, spend coins they don’t have, prevent transactions from being validated, and more.

-But if there were only 10 people in the room, and 6 of them were malicious attackers, those attackers would have the majority—or over 51%—of the voting power.
+But if only 10 people were in the room, and 6 of them were malicious attackers, those attackers would have the majority (over 51%) of the voting power.

-Generally, these types of attacks are uncommon because it can be prohibitively expensive to try and take over a cryptocurrency’s network.
+Generally, these types of attacks are uncommon because it can be prohibitively expensive to try and take over a crypto network.

-For example, Bitcoin’s hashrate is measured in hundreds of exahashes per second.
-An exahash is a one followed by 18 zeros, or 1,000,000,000,000,000,000.
-If an attacker wanted to take over Bitcoin’s network, they would need to provide more than 51% of Bitcoin’s hashrate.
+For example, Bitcoin’s hashrate is measured in hundreds of exahashes per second, which is a 1 followed by 18 zeros.
+If an attacker wanted to take over Bitcoin’s network, they’d need to provide more than 51% of Bitcoin’s hashrate.
 The cost of the specialized mining equipment and electricity needed to do so makes it very prohibitive.